OUT OF THIS DARKNESS

 Gripe 2: Kaleb didn’t enjoy watching a spectator dealing out 52 cards.
 I’ve got to say I’m in total agreement with him so far.

 Gripe 4: Kaleb got fed up of me pestering him when his book Blessed By Demons will be released.
 So in an effort to shut me up he’s decided to release this just for me.
-Ok this one isn’t strictly true but I think he has got fed up of me constantly asking
+Ok this one isn’t strictly true but I do think he has got fed up of me constantly asking…

-Kaleb knows presentation is everything.
-So by giving you the tools to go out there and perform proper mentalism the trick can now become a story or a memory.
+Kaleb knows presentation is everything, so by giving you the tools to go out there and perform proper mentalism the trick can now become a story or a memory.
 Something that feels personal and maybe even a little spooky.
+Just like the original, this version is all about the spectator.
+They make every choice but with OOTD the performer never has to touch the cards.

 Every card dealt feels instinctive, it’s as if they’re reaching into the unknown and pulling order from chaos.

-What you get with OOTD is minimal effort and maximum impact.
+Spacer What you get with OOTD is minimal effort and maximum impact.

 Good news for me: There’s no complicated sleights or funny looking moves, I mean there kind of is a move but it’s so very well disguised it fooled me for a week.
 It’s that clean you’ll miss it too if you’re not paying attention.
+Yes there’s a set up, nothing too heavy though.

 As if all that wasn’t enough, Kaleb even includes a way for you to perform this with a borrowed deck as well as some very nice variations.
 Some of which require nothing more than blank business cards and a pen.
+With OOTD all you need is you, a deck of cards and someone willing to get a bit weird with you.

 Not that weird.
 This isn’t escapology!